 More information: NYBG Caribbean Projects

-The warm, humid tropical region of Southeast Asia lies south of China, east of India, and north of Australia, and it includes both mainland (e.g., Thailand, Vietnam) and island (e.g., Indonesia, Philippines) nations.
-Only a small percentage of Southeast Asian forests remain intact, but these are among the least known scientifically on the planet.
+The warm, humid tropical region of Southeast Asia includes both mainland (e.g., Thailand, Vietnam) and island (e.g., Indonesia, the Philippines) nations.
+Southeast Asian forests are among the least known scientifically on the planet and only a small percentage remain intact.

 NYBG is taking a lead in research of these unexplored ecosystems, including in Myanmar, Vietnam, Laos, and Cambodia.